 - The Net Loft is the kind of place you can get lost in … in the best way possible.
 Dotty’s carefully curated collection of yarns, crafting supplies, kitchenware, linens, jewelry, cards, scrapbooking supplies, books, patterns, accessories and crafting supplies seem to cover almost every inch of shelving, wall space and window ledge.
 Not only does she share all her favorite finds with you, but she’ll often special order if she doesn’t have it.
 The Net Loft offers an abundance of classes as well: beginners knitting and crochet to advanced sweater making classes, needle-felting, paper painting and cutting, and handcrafting of all sorts.
 I dare you to walk into that store and try to come out empty handed!

-- Prince William Sound Science Center does really interesting and important research and education in the region.
+- Prince William Sound Science Center does really interesting and important research and education in the region on the world’s richest waters.
 Stop by their facility and pick up a piece of their stylish merch.

 - Copper River Fleece has become somewhat of an icon of culture and style throughout the state.
 Alaska Airlines even made it part of their uniform!
 It’s not hard to see why.
 It’s stylish, unique and extremely appropriate for all types of weather and dress.
 Walk into their store on Main Street to choose a style and then spend the next several hours trying every combination of specialty trim.
 No matter what you choose, you won’t regret it.
 By the way, don’t be surprised if when you’re wearing it, someone stops you and says, “Is that from Cordova?!”

 - Copper River Watershed Project is a local nonprofit that promotes a salmon-rich, intact watershed and culturally diverse communities.
 But you’ll probably be pulled into their doors by their awesome gift shop featuring creations by local artisans and books written by local authors (I told you we’ve got a lot of talented makers here!)